Glossary of commonly used terms

 Multi-Class - When a student plays a single character in multiple classes, they are considered Multi-Class.
 This does not change anything to their character’s statistics or powers.

-Pledge - A random consequence students get when losing all their Health and falling.
+Pledge - A random consequence students get when losing all their Hearts and falling.
 As they’re part of the school kits, this is something you can select ahead of time for the teachers in your school or district.

 Positive behavior - Positive behaviors are what you expect your students to do.
 They can earn Experience Points, Gold Pieces, or both when displaying positive behaviors.
 There should proportionally be more positive than negative behaviors in your settings.